MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 ## Prerequisites

-If you are new to Azure Data Explorer and wish to learn the scenarios shown in this article, you can obtain a [free Azure Data Explorer cluster](/azure/data-explorer/start-for-free).
+If you're new to Azure Data Explorer and wish to learn the scenarios shown in this article, you can obtain a [free Azure Data Explorer cluster](/azure/data-explorer/start-for-free).
 For production supported use with a service level agreement for Azure Data Explorer, you'll need an Azure subscription to host a full Azure Data Explorer cluster.

 Determine what data you want to include in your reports.
 The scripts in this article provide samples with specific data from users, groups, and applications from Entra.
 These samples are meant to illustrate the types of reports you can generate with this approach, but your specific reporting needs may vary and require different or additional data.
-You can start with these and add additional Microsoft Entra objects over time.
+You can start with these objects and bring in more kinds of Microsoft Entra objects over time.

-- If you will be retrieving data from Microsoft Entra as a signed-in user, then ensure you have the required role assignments to retrieve data from Microsoft Entra.
+- This article illustrates retrieving data from Microsoft Entra as a signed-in user.
+To do so, ensure you have the required role assignments to retrieve data from Microsoft Entra.
 You'll need the roles with the right permissions to export the type of Entra data you would like to work with.
   - User data: Global Administrator, Privileged Role Administrator, User Administrator
   - Groups data: Global Administrator, Privileged Role Administrator, Group Administrator
   - Applications/App Role Assignments: Global Administrator, Privileged Role Administrator, Application Administrator, Cloud Application Administrator
 - Microsoft Graph PowerShell must be consented to allow for retrieval of Microsoft Entra objects via Microsoft Graph.
-The examples in this tutorial require User.Read.All, Group.Read.All, Application.Read.All, and Directory.Read.All.
-If you are retrieving data as a signed-in user, then these will be delegated permissions.
-If you will be retrieving data using automation without a signed-in user, then these will be application permissions.
+The examples in this tutorial require the delegated User.Read.All, Group.Read.All, Application.Read.All, and Directory.Read.All permissions.
+If you're planning on retrieving data using automation without a signed-in user, then consent to the corresponding application permissions instead.
 See [Microsoft Graph permissions reference](/graph/permissions-reference) for additional information.
+If you have not already consented Microsoft Graph PowerShell to those permissions, you'll need to be a Global Administrator to perform this consent operation.
 - This tutorial does not illustrate custom security attributes.
-By default, Global Administrator and other administrator roles do not have permissions to read custom security attributes.
-If you will be retrieving custom security attributes, then additional roles and permissions may be required.
+By default, Global Administrator and other administrator roles don't include permissions to read custom security attributes from Microsoft Entra users.
+If you're planning on retrieving custom security attributes, then more roles and permissions may be required.
 - On the computer where Microsoft Graph PowerShell is installed, ensure you have write access to the file system directory where you'll install the required MS Graph PowerShell modules and where the exported Entra data will be saved.
 - Ensure you have permissions to retrieve data from other data sources beyond Microsoft Entra.